SoSeDiK/YAGS/README.md

   - Now you should just click `LMB` to toggle rod casting mode instead of holding.
 - Easier/Lazy combat.
   - Hold `LMB` to spam normal attack.
-  - Press `RMB` to porform charged attack.
+  - Press `RMB` to perform charged attack.
     - Some characters have different charge attacks depending on the holding duration.
 You can hold `RMB` a bit more if needed.

 ### ⚙ Additional info